Central Air Conditioners 101: How Do They Operate?

 Summers in some parts of Canada can get uncomfortably hot and humid at the same time.
-For this reason, a central air conditioner comes in handy as it keeps you and your family relaxed and comfortable irrespective of the hot and muggy weather outside.
+For this reason, a central air conditioner installation and repair in Toronto comes in handy as it keeps you and your family relaxed and comfortable irrespective of the hot and muggy weather outside.

 But first things first,